 When In Doubt, Disclose

 As we stated, required disclosures fluctuate by state.
-If you’re not certain whether something should be disclosed, it’s best to err on the side of cautiousness and disclose it.
+If you’re confused about disclosure, it is best to err on cautiousness and then disclose it.
 In addition to the liability benefits, disclosing meticulously helps buyers know that they can trust you as the seller sufficient to go through with the deal.
 And of course, it’s just the right thing to do!
 Referring to a real estate attorney can help ensure you’re doing everything appropriately.

 Avoid The Trouble By Selling To Elite Properties